9 Weird Reasons Your Pee Smells Funny

 You live in a nursing home or just got out of the hospital

 If your urine smells like metal, you might have a pseudomonas infection.
 These infections are commonly found in hospital or nursing home patients because the bacteria that causes it (and also gives your pee a metallic scent) thrives in those environments.
 Sick or elderly people with compromised immune systems are particularly susceptible.
 “Once there’s a bacteria in the hospital or in the nursing home, it hangs around,” says Dr. Craig Comiter, MD, a urologist for Stanford Health Care in Palo Alto, California.
 “Once it gets there, it stays there.
 It’s part of the flora bacterial environment.”
-Here are 11 fascinating facts about peeing you never knew until now.
+Here are 11 more fascinating facts about peeing you never knew.

 If your pee smells funny in a very distinct way, it’s time to drink up.
 Your urine can get super concentrated and take on a pungent urine smell similar to ammonia if you don’t drink the recommended seven to eight glasses of water a day.
 Your body needs water to dilute waste products in your urine.
 “People should strive to have urine that’s a light yellow color,” says William Brant, MD, FECSM, FACS, board-certified urologist at the University of Utah Health Care in Salt Lake City, Utah.
 “If it’s dark yellow or an amber color, they’re probably not drinking enough water.”
-Find out the 7 unexpected signs of dehydration.

 You don’t pee in a toilet